-- NWB Bank has established a dedicated working group comprising treasury, risk management, financial control, legal, treasury back office and IT departments to monitor and discuss the developments as to the global benchmark reform; to make impact assessments as to their responsibility areas; and to take the necessary actions required for regulatory compliance in cooperation with other working group members and departments.
-This working group continuously makes assessments on various benchmark reform related topics including, but not limited to, the following topics: : - Which products/contracts of NWB Bank are in scope of the BMR and need to comply with the BMR?
-What is the timing of compliance (i.e., is there any extensions in relation to use of any benchmarks)? - Which products are out of scope but rely on benchmarks, if any? - o What are the legal developments in the market for changes to impacted contracts? - What are the market standards for identifying alternative benchmarks that could be referenced in substitute of existing benchmarks, where feasible and appropriate? - What changes are being implemented to existing benchmarks for BMR compliance? - How are the legacy trades to be treated for regulatory purposes? - The result of a risk assessment of any potential hedging mismatch. - How to communicate with customers and counterparties, whose contracts will have to be changed? - What are the operational and IT implications of (potential) changes to benchmarks? - Monitoring the implementation of the agreed and in line with market standards fallback language in loan documentation with WSW/WFZ. - Monitoring the amendment of the relevant derivative contracts (e.g. CSA and GMRA contracts) to in line with market standards replace the EONIA benchmark rate with the €STR benchmark rate. - Monitoring the exchange of questionnaires with counterparties to effect the amendments purported to be made by the ISDA 2018 Benchmarks Supplement Protocol, and assessing the scope of the ISDA 2020 IBOR Fallbacks Protocol and monitoring whether it became effective with our counterparties.
+- NWB Bank has established a dedicated working group comprising treasury, risk management, financial control, legal, treasury back office and IT departments to monitor and discuss the developments as to the BMR; to make impact assessments as to their responsibility areas; and to take the necessary actions required for regulatory compliance in cooperation with other working group members and departments.
+This working group meets on a regular basis and considers at least the following: - Which products/contracts of NWB Bank are in scope of the BMR and need to comply with Article 28(2)?
+What is the timing of compliance (i.e., is there any extensions in relation to use of any benchmarks)? - Which products are out of scope but rely on benchmarks, if any? - o What are the legal developments in the market for changes to impacted contracts? - Communication with WSW/WFZ about the changes to be made to the loan contracts. - What are the market standards for identifying alternative benchmarks that could be referenced in substitute of existing benchmarks, where feasible and appropriate? - o What changes are being implemented to existing benchmarks for BMR compliance? - o How are the legacy trades to be treated for regulatory purposes? - o The result of a risk assessment of any potential hedging mismatch. - How to communicate with customers and counterparties, whose contracts will have to be changed? - What are the operational and IT implications of (potential) changes to benchmarks? - The Regulatory Team of the NWB Bank will also monitor the regulatory developments as to the BMR. - Legal Department will ensure that during the annual updates of NWB Bank's prospectus, the disclosure requirements of the BMR are addressed.